Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 21.26.11 UTC
+- WIB: Senin, 30 September 2024 22.26.43 UTC
-- WITA: Senin, 30 September 2024 22.26.11 UTC
+- WITA: Senin, 30 September 2024 23.26.43 UTC
-- WIT: Senin, 30 September 2024 23.26.11 UTC
+- WIT: Selasa, 1 Oktober 2024 00.26.43 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature